Danalytiks/flight-delay-connection-risk-analysis/README.md

 ---

+## 🚀 Why This Matters

+This project goes beyond model performance.

+It shows how data science can:
+- Identify operational risk patterns
+- Support real-time decision-making
+- Bridge analysis and product design

+It also demonstrates how **domain knowledge** (aviation) can significantly enhance data science solutions.

+This work directly supports the concept behind **GateRunner**, turning real operational problems into data-driven tools.

+---

 ## GateRunner Connection

-This project supports the logic behind **GateRunner** — a proposed passenger guidance tool for airports.
+This project serves as the analytical foundation for **GateRunner** — a proposed passenger guidance tool for airports.

 **The core idea:** When a passenger lands with a tight connection, GateRunner answers one question instantly: